Hanle effect

 The Hanle effect, also known as zero-field level crossing, is a reduction in the polarization of light when the atoms emitting the light are subject to a magnetic field in a particular direction, and when they have themselves been excited by polarized light.

 Experiments which utilize the Hanle effect include measuring the lifetime of excited states, and detecting the presence of magnetic fields.

 History

 The first experimental evidence for the effect came from Robert W. Wood, and Lord Rayleigh.
 The effect is named after Wilhelm Hanle, who was the first to explain the effect, in terms of classical physics, in Zeitschrift für Physik in 1924.
 Initially, the causes of the effect were controversial, and many theorists mistakenly thought it was a version of the Faraday effect.
 Attempts to understand the phenomenon were important in the subsequent development of quantum physics.

 An early theoretical treatment of level crossing effect was given by Gregory Breit.

+Theory

+Classical model

+The classical explanation for this effect involves the Lorentz oscillator model, which treats the electron bound to the nucleus as a classical oscillator.
+When light interacts with this oscillator, it sets the electron in motion in the direction of its polarization.
+Consequently, the radiation emitted by this moving electron is polarized in the same direction as the incident light, as explained by classical electrodynamics.

+Consider light propagating along the y-axis, linearly polarized with the electric field along the x-axis, incident on a single atom in a vapor cell.
+The vapor cell is placed in a uniform magnetic field along the z-axis.
+A detector is placed to monitor the fluorescent light emitted along the z-axis from the vapor cell and measure its polarization in the x-y plane.